Sye Raa Narasimha Reddy AP And TS Box Office Collections (Day 3): Continues The Hunt!

 Reports suggest that Sye Raa Narasimha Reddy had comparatively lesser occupancy rates for the morning shows.
 However, the film had excellent occupancy rates for the evening shows.
 Importantly, it is being said that there was an increase in the percentages when compared to the previous day.

-3 Days Collections
+3-Day Collections

 Well, Sye Raa Narasimha Reddy has crossed the Rs 50-crore share mark at the AP/TS box office.
 The film is expected to have collected a share of over Rs 54 crore from the first three days of run.